Brussels Town Hall: Destruction and rebuilding

 On 13 August 1695, during the Nine Years' War, a 70,000-strong French army under Marshal François de Neufville, duc de Villeroy, began a bombardment of Brussels in an effort to draw the League of Augsburg's forces away from their siege on French-held Namur in what is now Wallonia.
 The French launched a massive bombardment of the mostly defenceless city centre with cannons and mortars, setting it on fire and flattening the majority of the Grand-Place and the surrounding city.
 The resulting fire completely gutted the Town Hall, destroying the building's archives and art collections, including paintings by Rogier van der Weyden.
 Only the stone shell of the building remained standing.
 That it survived at all is ironic, as it was the principal target of the artillery fire.

-After the bombardment, the municipal government funded the Town Hall's repair, raising the money by selling houses and land.
-The interior was soon rebuilt and enlarged by the architect-sculptor Cornelis van Nerven, who added three rear wings in the Louis XIV style over the ruins of the former inner cloth market (Halle au Drap), from 1706 to 1717, transforming the L-shaped building into its present configuration: a quadrilateral with an inner courtyard.
-Until 1795, these wings housed the States of Brabant, the representation of the three estates (nobility, clergy and commoners) to the court of the Duke of Brabant.

-The Grand-Place in flames during the bombardment of Brussels in 1695.
-The Town Hall is on the left.